jasonme0830/Isabelle2Cpp-2025/README.md

 # isabelle2cpp

-Transformation from Isabelle/HOL to C++
+Transformation from Isabelle/HOL to C++, supports HOL at the version on June 9, 2019

-## Supported Syntax in Isabelle/HOL

-### Only receive ASCII representation of the mathematical symbols
+## Limitations

-### Only support the definitions of recursive functions
+Only support cast the recursive definitions of functions from Isabelle/HOL to C++

 ## Quick Usage